SlugBot/web/setup_guide.md

 This flag will timeout the user who triggered the function for `<duration>` seconds if possible.
 This flag only applies for Twitch functions.
 SlugBot must be a moderator in the relevant Twitch chat.
 The flag is removed from the response.
 ### ${MUTE: \<duration>}
 This flag will mute the user who triggered the function for `<duration>` seconds if possible.
 This flag only applies for Discord functions.
 Slugbot must have the ability to apply roles.
 The flag is removed from the response.
+### ${DELETE}
+This flag will delete the message that triggered the response with this flag in it.
+This flag only applies for Discord functions.
+Slugbot must have the ability to delete messages.
+The flag is removed from the response.

 ---